 Company earns perfect score as a "Best Place to Work" for 11th year

-The Human Rights Campaign has named Raytheon as a 2015 “Best Place to Work" for lesbian, gay, bisexual and transgender (LGBT) employees, giving the aerospace and defense company a perfect 100 percent rating for the tenth year in a row.
+The nonprofit advocacy group Human Rights Campaign (HRC) has named Raytheon as a 2016 "Best Place to Work" for lesbian, gay, bisexual and transgender (LGBT) employees.
+Washington, D.C.-based HRC gave Raytheon a perfect 100 percent rating for the eleventh consecutive year.

-HRC, a Washington, D.C.-based civil rights group, surveyed 971 businesses for its annual Corporate Equality Index (CEI), which reports on policies and practices related to LGBT equality in the workplace.
-Among the practices considered for the survey were non-discrimination workplace policies, domestic partner benefits, transgender-inclusive health care benefits, competency programs and public engagement with the LGBT community.
+HRC, the largest LGBT civil rights group in the U.S., surveyed 1,027 businesses for its annual Corporate Equality Index.
+The survey evaluates LGBT-related policies and practices, including non-discrimination workplace protections, domestic partner benefits, transgender-inclusive health care benefits, competency programs and public engagement with the LGBT community.

-Raytheon, one of 366 organizations to earn a perfect score on the index, has long been a pioneer in diversity among aerospace and defense companies.
-In January 2002 it became one of the first in its industry to adopt a benefits policy for domestic partners.
-In 2005, it became the first defense company to receive a perfect score on the Corporate Equality index.
+Raytheon has long been a diversity pioneer in the aerospace and defense sector.
+In January 2002, it became one of the first in the industry to adopt a benefits policy for domestic partners.
+In 2005, it became the first defense company to receive a perfect score on the Corporate Equality Index.

-For more information on the 2015 Corporate Equality Index or to download a free copy of the report, visit www.hrc.org/cei.
+For more information on the 2016 Corporate Equality Index, or to download a copy of the report, visit www.hrc.org/cei.

 Last Updated: 11/18/2015